xubingyue/avocadodb/Documentation/Books/Manual/Graphs/Edges/README.md

 Edges, Identifiers, Handles
 ===========================

-This is an introduction to ArangoDB's interface for edges.
+This is an introduction to AvocadoDB's interface for edges.
 Edges may be [used in graphs](../README.md).
-Here we work with edges from the JavaScript shell *arangosh*.
+Here we work with edges from the JavaScript shell *avocadosh*.
 For other languages see the corresponding language API.

 A graph data model always consists of at least two collections: the relations between the nodes in the graphs are stored in an "edges collection", the nodes in the graph are stored in documents in regular collections.

-Edges in ArangoDB are special documents.
+Edges in AvocadoDB are special documents.
 In addition to the system attributes *_key*, *_id* and *_rev*, they have the attributes *_from* and *_to*, which contain [document handles](../../Appendix/Glossary.md#document-handle), namely the start-point and the end-point of the edge.